MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/talent-financeandoperations-integration.md

 ## System requirements for Talent
 The integration solution requires the following versions of the Talent and Finance and Operations apps.
 - Dynamics 365 for Talent on CDS for Apps.
-- Dynamics 365 for Finance and Operations 7.2 and forward.
+- Dynamics 365 for Finance and Operations version 7.2 and later.

 ## Template and tasks

 To access the template, do the following.
 1. Open [PowerApps Admin Center](https://admin.powerapps.com/).
 1. Select **Projects**, and then, in the upper-right corner, select **New project** to select public templates.
-A new project will need to be created for each legal entity you want to integrate into in Finance and Operations.
+A new project will need to be created for each legal entity that you want to integrate into in Finance and Operations.

-The following template and underlying tasks are used to synchronize records from talent to Finance and Operations.
+The following template is used to synchronize records from Talent to Finance and Operations.

 - **Name of the template in Data integration:** Core HR (Talent CDS to Fin and Ops)

   > [!NOTE]
-  > The name of the task contains the entities uses in each application.
+  > The name of the task contains the entities used in each application.
 The source (Talent) is on the left and the destination
 (Finance and Operations) is on the right.

-**Tasks in the Data integration project:**
+The following underlying tasks are used to synchronize records from Talent to Finance and Operations.
 - Job Functions to Compensation Job Function.
-- Departments to Operating Unit.
+- Departments to Operating Unit
-- Departments to Operating Unit.
+- Departments to Operating Unit
-- Job Types to Compensation Job Type.
+- Job Types to Compensation Job Type
-- Jobs to Jobs.
+- Jobs to Jobs
-- Jobs to Job Detail.
+- Jobs to Job Detail
-- Position Types to Position Type.
+- Position Types to Position Type
-- Job Positions to Positions.
+- Job Positions to Positions
-- Job Positions to Positions Parent Job Assignment.
+- Job Positions to Positions Parent Job Assignment
-- Workers to Worker.
+- Workers to Worker
-- Employments to Employment.
+- Employments to Employment
-- Employments to Employment Detail.
+- Employments to Employment Detail
-- Position Worker Assignment to Position Worker Assignments.
+- Position Worker Assignment to Position Worker Assignments
-- Worker Addresses to Worker Postal Address V2.
+- Worker Addresses to Worker Postal Address V2

 ## Integration considerations
 When integrating data from Talent to Finance and Operations, the integration will attempt to match records based on the ID.
 If the match